Best Women’s Hiking Shoes of 2025/26

 Author Ebony Roberts tests a pair of hiking boots in Squamish, BC.
 Photo by Steve Redmond.

-You can see all of Ebony’s Treeline Review stories on her author page or on her website.
+You can see all of Ebony’s Treeline Review stories on her Treeline author page.